renanvalentin/BackstopJS/README.md

 #BackstopJS
 **Catch CSS curve balls.**

+#For ReactJS Users!!
+There where two problems with the current latest casperjs(1.1.0-beta3), phantomjs(v1.9.17) and reactjs. (http://blog.mraiur.com/2015/07/casperjs-reactjs/)

 BackstopJS automates CSS regression testing of your responsive web UI by comparing DOM screenshots at various viewport sizes.